WIPO Copyright and Performances and Phonograms Treaties Implementation Act: Section 103 cases

 Judicial enforcement of the statute and the treaty has not been nearly as far-reaching as was originally hoped by its advocates.
 Here are a handful of notable instances where advocates of proprietary encryption techniques sought to use the law to their advantage:

-DVDs are often encrypted with the Content Scrambling System (CSS).
+DVDs are often encrypted with the Content Scramble System (CSS).
 To play a CSS DVD, it must be decrypted.
 Jon Johansen and two anonymous colleagues wrote DeCSS, a program that did this decryption, so they could watch DVDs in Linux.
 US servers distributing this software were asked to stop on the theory they were violating this law.
 Mr. Johansen was tried in his native Norway under that country's analogous statute.
 The Norwegian courts ultimately acquitted Mr. Johansen because he was acting consistent with interoperability and he could not be held responsible for others' motives.
 The software is now widely available.

 2600 Magazine was sued under this law for distributing a list of links to websites where DeCSS could be downloaded.
 The court found that the "primary purpose" of the defendants' actions was to promote redistribution of DVDs, in part because the defendants admitted as much.
 See Universal v.
 Reimerdes, 111 F. Supp.
 2d 346 (S.D.N.Y.
 2000).
 The finding was upheld by the Second Circuit Court of Appeals on the specific facts of the case, but the appellate court left open the possibility that different facts could change the result.
 See Universal City Studios, Inc. v.
 Corley, 273 F.3d 429 (2d Cir.
 2001), at footnotes 5 and 16.

 A similar program, also by Johansen, decrypted iTunes Music Store files so they could be played on Linux.
 Apple had the software taken down from several servers for violating this law.
 However, Apple Computer has since reversed its stand and begun advocating encryption-free distribution of content.

 Dmitry Sklyarov, a Russian programmer was jailed under this law when he visited the U.S., because he had written a program in Russia which allowed users to access documents for which they had forgotten the password.
 (He was eventually acquitted by a jury of all counts, reportedly because the jury thought the law was unfair—a phenomenon known as jury nullification.)